 Rule input entries are expressions.
-The expression can be any text (e.g., natural language text) but SHOULD NOT conflict with FEEL syntax.
+At conformance level 1, the expression can be any text (e.g., natural language text), but entries shall not conflict with the look and feel of (S.) FEEL syntax.
+However, at conformance levels 2 and 3, entries SHALL comply with (S.) FEEL syntax."

 A dash symbol ('-') can be used to mean any input value, i.e., the input is irrelevant for the containing rule.

-The values in a unary test should be '-' or a subset of the input values specified.
+The input entries in a unary test SHOULD be '-' or a subset of the input values specified.
 For example, if the input values for input 'Age' are specified as [0..120], then an input entry of <0 SHOULD be reported as invalid.

-Tables containing a '-'are called contracted tables.
+Tables containing at least one '-' input entry are called contracted tables.
 The others are called expanded.